emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 * The client MUST NOT regard a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism, or are considered invalid by the server if replayed.

-  Typically, in OSCOAP, these confirmations can result either from the client receiving an OSCOAP response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.
+  Typically, in OSCORE, these confirmations can result either from the client receiving an OSCORE response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.

   In DTLS, this can only be confirmed if the request message was not retransmitted, and was responded to.